Netruk44/ml-interface/doc/openmw-install.md

 ## Option 1 - Nix (Easiest)
 Nix itself isn't the easiest thing to use, but I have commands for you to use below that should work for anybody, if you can get Nix installed.

+### With Local nixpkgs Clone

 If you already have a clone of nixpkgs available locally, add my [GitHub fork](https://github.com/Netruk44/nixpkgs): `https://github.com/Netruk44/nixpkgs`, and checkout the branch `openmw-ipc-mod`, then build the package `openmw-mod-something-else`.

+> **Important**: If you want to use the OpenAI Chat Completion API, you'll need to put your own API key into the nix file located at `pkgs/games/openmw/mods/something-else.nix`.
+Look for the line that has `export OPENAI_API_KEY=""` and add your key between the quotes.

 For example:
 ```bash